axelarnetwork/axelar-core/docs/cli/axelard_query_evm_address.md

 ### Options

 ```
+      --grpc-addr string   the gRPC endpoint to use for this chain
+      --grpc-insecure      allow gRPC over insecure channels, if not TLS the server must use TLS
       --height int         Use a specific height to query state at (this can error if the node is pruning state)
   -h, --help               help for address
       --key-id string      the ID of the key to get the address for
       --node string        <host>:<port> to Tendermint RPC interface for this chain (default "tcp://localhost:26657")
   -o, --output string      Output format (text|json) (default "text")
 ```

 ### Options inherited from parent commands